microsoft/Appsample-Photosharing/GettingStarted.md

 ## Configure IAP (In-App Product) (Optional)

 **PhotoSharingApp** features the use of virtual *Gold*.
-The app has been setup to allow purchase of additional *Gold* through the Windows Store as an IAP.
-To enable this functionality...
+The app has been set up for purchasing additional *Gold* through the Windows Store as an IAP.
+To enable this functionality, refer the steps below.

  1. Go to your app on [Windows Dev Center](https://dev.windows.com/)
  2. Click on *IAPs -> Create a New IAP*